 For Priority, note whether the keyword is “High”, “Medium”, or “Low” priority in terms of targeting it in new content on your site.

 Avoid creating content for keywords that don’t effectively tie into the overall SEO plan for your site.
-You’ll save loads of time and money by not targeting keywords your audience isn’t interested in.
+You’ll save loads of time and money by not targeting keywords your audience aren’t interested in.

 Step 5 – Create Your Data-Driven SEO Content Strategy